 The Group determines its incremental borrowing rate by obtaining interest rates from various external financing sources and makes certain adjustments to reflect the terms of the lease and type of the asset leased.

-Lease payments included in the measurement of the lease liability comprise the following:
+Lease payments included in the measurement of the lease liability comprises of fixed payments.